nextsun/IDCardScanner/README.md

 ### Pick Image

-There are two method to select the area to recognize
+There are two method to select the area to recognize,

-One is picked  by the user  show in Case One
+One is picked  by the user  show in Case One,

-We use this controller to pick
+We use this controller to pick:

 ```